Walibi Belgium

-Walibi Belgium is a 64-hectare (158.15 acres) theme park located in Wavre, Walloon Brabant, Wallonia, Belgium, close to the city of Brussels.
+Walibi Belgium is a 64 ha theme park located in Wavre, Walloon Brabant, Wallonia, Belgium, close to the city of Brussels.
 The park complex consists of the titular theme park and the Aqualibi indoor water park that is located next door.
 It is one of the largest theme parks in Belgium; with roughly 1.45 million visitors attending in 2018.

 Initially established by entrepreneur Eddy Meeùs in 1975, Walibi expanded into a chain of six amusement parks located across Belgium, France, and the Netherlands.
 The park spent a brief period in the 2000s under the Six Flags brand following Walibi's sale to the American-based theme park operator, but was reverted after being sold to Palamon Capital Partners and eventually its current owners Compagnie des Alpes.